 - Room divider screens

-For more ideas on dividing rooms, click here for our article on room separating ideas.
+For more ideas on dividing rooms, click here for room separating ideas.

-- Diagonal from the front entrance and as far away as possible is the ideal location for psychological protection, meaning this is almost always where your bed should be.
+- Diagonal from the front entrance and as far away as possible is always the ideal location for psychological protection, meaning this is almost always where your bed should be.